sharikjavid/kotto/README.md

 ### How safe is it?

-Trackway lets an LLM decide what action to take next.
+kotto lets an LLM decide what action to take next.
 And since LLMs are large and complicated models, it is difficult to guarantee agents are safe against adversarial user inputs.

-At the level of Trackway, there are a few implemented backstops that can help.
+At the level of kotto, there are a few implemented backstops that can help.

 One of them is that we **never** execute code coming directly from the LLM backend.
 We have a pure JSON-only interface with the LLM,